preraulab/DYNAM-O/README.md

 ## Optimizations
 This code is an optimized version of what was used in Stokes et. al., 2022.
 The following is a list of the changes made during optimization.
 The original unoptimized paper code can be found [here](https://github.com/preraulab/watershed_TFpeaks_toolbox/tree/transient_oscillation_paper).
 * Candidate TF-Peak regions that are below the duration and bandwidth cutoffs are now removed prior to trimming and peak property calculations
-* Empty (NaN) regions that come out of the merge procedure are now removed prior to trimming and peak property calculations
+* Empty regions that come out of the merge procedure are now removed prior to trimming and peak property calculations
 * Watershed and the merging procedure now run on a lower resolution spectrogram (downsampled from the input spectrogram using decimation) to get the rough watershed regions,w hich are then mapped back onto the high-resolution spectrogram, from which trimming and peak property calculations are done.

 <br/>